algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/weeklyReportSecondWeek.md

     - The team has continued to work on the hardware components.

 4. Reverse engineering
-    - The team has continued to reverse engineer the existing software with LEDs that permits to test the functionalities of the project.
+    - The team has continued to reverse engineer the existing software with LEDs that permit testing the functionalities of the project.

 ## Challenges